Specific Disability Populations and Children At-Risk

 National Center for Hearing Assessment and Management (NCHAM)

 NCHAM provides extensive resources for families of young children who are deaf or hard of hearing and for those who provide their services.
+Their website also includes a table of EHDI Program Guidelines and Websites by State.

 - Journal of Early Hearing Detection and Intervention (JEHDI): This bi-annual peer-reviewed online journal provides free access to articles on evidence-based practice, standards of care, and current research related to all aspects of Early Hearing Detection and Intervention (EHDI), for example, Progress in Documented Early Identification and Intervention for Deaf and Hard of Hearing Infants: CDC’s Hearing Screening and Follow-up Survey, United States, 2006–2016.

 - The Joint Committee on Infant Hearing (JCIH) published Year 2019 Position Statement: Principles and Guidelines for Early Hearing Detection and Intervention Programs.
-This position statement builds upon previous publications from JCIH0 and provides an update on best practices on screening, identification, and audiological, medical and educational management of infants and young children and their families.
+This position statement builds upon previous publications from JCIH and provides an update on best practices on screening, identification, and audiological, medical and educational management of infants and young children and their families.

 - Aspects of Eligibility for Children Who are Deaf or Hard of Hearing under IDEA Part B Section 619 Preschool: A Survey Report, 2015 (2016), 619 Consortium, NCHAM, and ECTA